Rooming House Project on Parliament Street

 Parliament House History

 The Rooming House Project began in 2020 as a partnership between Dixon Hall and Toronto Community Housing to revitalize aging homes in Cabbagetown.
 Despite COVID-19 delays, construction began in late 2022, focusing on preserving the neighbourhood’s historic character while modernizing interiors to meet current housing standards.
-Completed in two phases, the project now provides safe, stable homes while respecting Cabbagetown’s heritage.
+The project was completed in two phases and now provides safe, stable homes while respecting Cabbagetown’s heritage.

 What Makes This Project Transformative?